radioxoma/heval/README.md

 ## Disclaimer
 Heval is an experimental software.
 Whatever it calculates, it's *your* decisions will affect your human's live longevity.
 I have no responsibility for your collateral damage.

-An web or Android application is planned, but implementation deferred until calculations being tested and I'll get some feedback.

 > Key: Garbage -> Limited -> Medium -> Good -> Excellent

 | Function | Status | Comment |